vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-02-14-rag-application-with-langchain.markdown

 - Information Retrieval: When a user asks a question, the AI system retrieves the relevant data from a well-maintained knowledge library or external sources like databases, articles, APIs, or document repositories.
 This is achieved by converting the query into a numerical format or vector that can be understood by machines.

-- LLM: The retrieved data is then presented to the LLM or Large Language Model, along with the user's query.
+- LLM:The retrieved data is then presented to the LLM or Large Language Model, along with the user's query.
 The LLM uses this new knowledge and its training data to generate the response.

 - Response: Finally, the LLM generates a response that is more accurate and relevant since it has been augmented with the retrieved information.
-I mean we gave LLM some additional information from our Knowledge library which allows LLMs to provide more contextually relevant and factual responses, solving the problem of models when they are just hallucinating or providing irrelevant answer.
+I mean we gave LLM some additional information from our Knowledge library which allows LLMs to provide more contextually relevant and factual responses, solving the problem of models when they are just hallucinating or providing irrelevant answers.

 Let's take the example of company policies again.
 Suppose you have an HR bot that handles queries related to your Company policies.
-Now if someones asks anything specific to the policies, The bot can pull the most recent policy documents from the knowledge libray, pass the relevant context to a well crafted prompt which is then passed further to the LLM for generating the response.
+Now if someone asks anything specific to the policies, The bot can pull the most recent policy documents from the knowledge library, pass the relevant context to a well crafted prompt which is then passed further to the LLM for generating the response.

-To make it more easy, Imagine a LLM as your knowledgeable friend who seems to know everything, from Geography to Computer Science from Politics to Philosophy.
+To make it easier, Imagine a LLM as your knowledgeable friend who seems to know everything, from Geography to Computer Science, from Politics to Philosophy.
 Now, picture yourself asking this friend a few questions:

 - "Who handles my laundry on weekends?"
 - "Who lives next door to me?"
 - "What brand of peanut butter do I prefer?"

 Chances are, your friend wouldn't be able to answer these questions.
-Most of the time, no. But let's say this distant friend becomes closer to you over time, he comes at your place regularly, know your parents very well, you both hangout pretty often, you go on outings, blah blah blah..
+Most of the time, no. But let's say this distant friend becomes closer to you over time, he comes to your place regularly, knows your parents very well, you both hangout pretty often, you go on outings, blah blah blah..
 You got the point.

 I mean he is gaining access to personal and insider information about you.
-Now, when you pose the same questions, he can somehow answer those question with more relevance now because because he is better suited with your personal insights.
+Now, when you pose the same questions, he can somehow answer those questions with more relevance now because he is better suited with your personal insights.

-Similarly, a LLM, when provided with additional information or access to your data, it won't guess or hallucinate.
+Similarly, a LLM, when provided with additional information or access to your data, won't guess or hallucinate.
 Instead, it can leverage that access data to provide more relevant and accurate answers.

 ### To break it down, here are the exact steps to create any RAG application...
 1. Extract the relevant information from your data sources.